codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-6.md

 </code-block>
 </code-group>

-Before discussing the changes to the site after adding the above changes, let's first describe what [YAML](https://yaml.org/) and frontmatter are.
+Before discussing the changes to the site, let's first describe what [YAML](https://yaml.org/) and frontmatter are.

 ### YAML Frontmatter Blocks